 - problems with homelessness

-Referrals can be made through the Central Access Point run by Cumbria County Council.
+Referrals can be made through Cumbria County Council's Central Access Point.

 Housing related support can help with:

 - applying for benefits, budgeting and managing debt

 - finding somewhere to live and setting up home